booklin/gunyah-qemu/README.md

 enjoy, any question about this repository, please go to book.

-if there is no ninjia tool , please sudo apt install ninja-build.
+(if there is no ninjia tool , please sudo apt install ninja-build)